LouisMazel/maz-ui/packages/changelogen-monorepo/README.md

 ## ⚙️ Configuration

-Create a `changelogen.config.ts` file at the root of your project:
+Create a `changelog.config.ts` file at the root of your project:

 ```typescript
 import { defineConfig } from '@maz-ui/changelogen-monorepo'